 Christian Blogging Tips #4 – Pinterest

 Pinterest is an excellent way to increase traffic to your Christian blog.
 However, it must be set up and optimized for SEO in order for it to really work for you.
-If you didn't already know, Pinterest is not social media (although it is often grouped that way).
+If you didn’t already know, Pinterest is not social media (although it is often grouped that way).
 Pinterest is a search engine but has its own algorithm and SEO rules.
-You should also learn and understand how to read your Pinterest analytics so you can improve your blog and Pinterest strategy.
+While Pinterest can send a lot of traffic to your blog, Pinterest is a very needy platform that doesn’t give back evenly.
+So just keep that in mind and make sure more of your time is focused on SEO efforts.

-Some key things to remember when using Pinterest for your Christian blogs:
+Some key things to remember when using Pinterest:

 - Optimize your Pinterest Profile – This includes switching to a business account, enabling rich pins, and optimizing your profile description, board titles, and board descriptions with keywords.